31 YEARS OF SUPPORTING A SAFE, SUSTAINABLE AND SUCCESSFUL CHLOR-ALKALI INDUSTRY FOR EUROPE

 2018: Euro Chlor welcomes the sodium chlorate product group into the family.

-2019: Euro Chlor celebrates 30 years, moves to its new home in the heart of Brussels and publishes a brand-new website.
+2019: Euro Chlor celebrates 30 years, moves to its new home in the heart of Brussels and publishes this brand-new website.

 All this from just salt, water and electricity.